-It can now analyse massive amounts of data, identify patterns, and make predictions with high accuracy.
+It can now analyze massive amounts of data, identify patterns, and make predictions with high accuracy.
 This has opened up a world of possibilities across various industries.

 One of the most significant applications of AI is in the field of healthcare.
-AI-powered systems can analyse medical records, identify potential diseases, and even assist in diagnosing patients.
+AI-powered systems can analyze medical records, identify potential diseases, and even assist in diagnosing patients.

 This not only saves time but also improves the accuracy of diagnoses, leading to better patient outcomes.

-This has the potential to revolutionise education by making it more accessible and effective.
+This has the potential to revolutionize education by making it more accessible and effective.

 The role of AI in today’s technology